mpicbg-csbd/unet-smfish-seg/notes/notes.md

 These sqaureish / straight-line-ish artifacts are a direct result of the model!
 Not the process by which the image is broken into patches or sewn back together.
 Strange!
 Is this something innate to unets, or is it also present in our training data???

-# PROBLEM: I use matplotlib in multiple places.
+# SOLVED.
+PROBLEM: I use matplotlib in multiple places.
 I need a global setting on the cluster that forces me to use the Agg backend!

 I don't know how to use a new version of a package I've installed myself without forcibly adding it to the sys.path at the head of the list (this is not platform independent!)

+use the matplotlibrc file on the cluster with default backend : Agg

+# PROBLEM: I can't save my model architecture because it uses a custom activation function.

+This activation function is just a softmax that has it's axis depend on the tensorflow|theano flag!
+(I could add a conditional permute? but this wouldn't appear in the model!)

+I guess I could have my model (and loss) just depend on whether we're using...
+Does the conditional permutation already in the code *actually work?*??

+# PROBLEM: I can't group my tests to a separate tests folder.

+Apparently you aren't supposed to call tests as you would call scripts...

+# PROBLEM: Some of my simple tests require unet, but not keras or any model.
+Just the generators!
+The generators have no dependence on keras!
+Should I separate them?